 Pollock, including fisheries managed in Russian and U.S. waters, is both the largest food fish resource and largest whitefish fishery in the world.
 Together the Barents Sea cod fishery and the Russian Far East (Western Bering Sea and Sea of Okhotsk) pollock fishery account for between 20 and 25% of the global catch of whitefish.
 More than three million tons of Alaska pollock are caught each year in the north Pacific from Alaska to northern Japan.
 Pollock in Russia's sector of the Bering Sea seem to be healthy, however the data is inconsistent and catches have been declining significantly over the past decade.

+Alaska pollock are also found in international waters where no country has sole jurisdiction.
+The Convention on the Conservation and Management of Pollock Resources in the Central Bering Sea is responsible for the conservation, management, and best use of pollock resource in the high seas of the Bering Sea.
 Illegal, Unreported and Unregulated (IUU) fishing is a concern in the western Bering Sea and the Sea of Okhotsk, where landings of illegal fish are thought to be high.
 IUU fisheries have serious consequences for Arctic ecosystems.

 The western Bering Sea and Okhotsk Sea fishery is a trawl and seine fishery.
 Bycatch in general is thought to be low, as are impacts on the seabed.
 However, the effect of bycatch and cascade ecosystem impacts on Steller sea lions is unknown here.
 This is an issue that is being dealt with in the eastern Bering Sea fishery under U.S. management where the species is protected under the Endangered Species Act, however no assumption can be made in Russian waters due to lack of evidence and legal protections affored under U.S. law.